grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ca.md

 Procedures to facilitate the implementation of the assessment, authorization, and monitoring policy and the associated assessment, authorization, and monitoring controls;

-Designate an {{ insert: param, ca-01_odp.04 }} to manage the development, documentation, and dissemination of the assessment, authorization, and monitoring policy and procedures; and
+Designate an an official to manage the assessment, authorization, and monitoring policy and procedures is defined; to manage the development, documentation, and dissemination of the assessment, authorization, and monitoring policy and procedures; and

 Review and update the current assessment, authorization, and monitoring:

-Policy {{ insert: param, ca-01_odp.05 }} and following {{ insert: param, ca-01_odp.06 }} ; and
+Policy the frequency at which the current assessment, authorization, and monitoring policy is reviewed and updated is defined; and following events that would require the current assessment, authorization, and monitoring policy to be reviewed and updated are defined; ; and

-Procedures {{ insert: param, ca-01_odp.07 }} and following {{ insert: param, ca-01_odp.08 }}.
+Procedures the frequency at which the current assessment, authorization, and monitoring procedures are reviewed and updated is defined; and following events that would require assessment, authorization, and monitoring procedures to be reviewed and updated are defined;.

 Assessment, authorization, and monitoring policy and procedures address the controls in the CA family that are implemented within systems and organizations.
 The risk management strategy is an important factor in establishing such policies and procedures.
 Policies and procedures contribute to security and privacy assurance.
 Therefore, it is important that security and privacy programs collaborate on the development of assessment, authorization, and monitoring policy and procedures.
 Security and privacy program policies and procedures at the organization level are preferable, in general, and may obviate the need for mission- or system-specific policies and procedures.
 The policy can be included as part of the general security and privacy policy or be represented by multiple policies that reflect the complex nature of organizations.
 Procedures can be established for security and privacy programs, for mission or business processes, and for systems, if needed.
 Procedures describe how the policies or controls are implemented and can be directed at the individual or role that is the object of the procedure.
 Procedures can be documented in system security and privacy plans or in one or more separate documents.
 Events that may precipitate an update to assessment, authorization, and monitoring policy and procedures include assessment or audit findings, security incidents or breaches, or changes in applicable laws, executive orders, directives, regulations, policies, standards, and guidelines.
 Simply restating controls does not constitute an organizational policy or procedure.

 an assessment, authorization, and monitoring policy is developed and documented;

-the assessment, authorization, and monitoring policy is disseminated to {{ insert: param, ca-01_odp.01 }};
+the assessment, authorization, and monitoring policy is disseminated to personnel or roles to whom the assessment, authorization, and monitoring policy is to be disseminated is/are defined;;

 assessment, authorization, and monitoring procedures to facilitate the implementation of the assessment, authorization, and monitoring policy and associated assessment, authorization, and monitoring controls are developed and documented;

-the assessment, authorization, and monitoring procedures are disseminated to {{ insert: param, ca-01_odp.02 }};
+the assessment, authorization, and monitoring procedures are disseminated to personnel or roles to whom the assessment, authorization, and monitoring procedures are to be disseminated is/are defined;;

-the {{ insert: param, ca-01_odp.03 }} assessment, authorization, and monitoring policy addresses purpose;
+the organization-level, mission/business process-level, and/or system-level assessment, authorization, and monitoring policy addresses purpose;

-the {{ insert: param, ca-01_odp.03 }} assessment, authorization, and monitoring policy addresses scope;
+the organization-level, mission/business process-level, and/or system-level assessment, authorization, and monitoring policy addresses scope;

-the {{ insert: param, ca-01_odp.03 }} assessment, authorization, and monitoring policy addresses roles;
+the organization-level, mission/business process-level, and/or system-level assessment, authorization, and monitoring policy addresses roles;

-the {{ insert: param, ca-01_odp.03 }} assessment, authorization, and monitoring policy addresses responsibilities;
+the organization-level, mission/business process-level, and/or system-level assessment, authorization, and monitoring policy addresses responsibilities;

-the {{ insert: param, ca-01_odp.03 }} assessment, authorization, and monitoring policy addresses management commitment;
+the organization-level, mission/business process-level, and/or system-level assessment, authorization, and monitoring policy addresses management commitment;

-the {{ insert: param, ca-01_odp.03 }} assessment, authorization, and monitoring policy addresses coordination among organizational entities;
+the organization-level, mission/business process-level, and/or system-level assessment, authorization, and monitoring policy addresses coordination among organizational entities;

-the {{ insert: param, ca-01_odp.03 }} assessment, authorization, and monitoring policy addresses compliance;
+the organization-level, mission/business process-level, and/or system-level assessment, authorization, and monitoring policy addresses compliance;

-the {{ insert: param, ca-01_odp.03 }} assessment, authorization, and monitoring policy is consistent with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines;
+the organization-level, mission/business process-level, and/or system-level assessment, authorization, and monitoring policy is consistent with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines;

-the {{ insert: param, ca-01_odp.04 }} is designated to manage the development, documentation, and dissemination of the assessment, authorization, and monitoring policy and procedures;
+the an official to manage the assessment, authorization, and monitoring policy and procedures is defined; is designated to manage the development, documentation, and dissemination of the assessment, authorization, and monitoring policy and procedures;

-the current assessment, authorization, and monitoring policy is reviewed and updated {{ insert: param, ca-01_odp.05 }};
+the current assessment, authorization, and monitoring policy is reviewed and updated the frequency at which the current assessment, authorization, and monitoring policy is reviewed and updated is defined;;

-the current assessment, authorization, and monitoring policy is reviewed and updated following {{ insert: param, ca-01_odp.06 }};
+the current assessment, authorization, and monitoring policy is reviewed and updated following events that would require the current assessment, authorization, and monitoring policy to be reviewed and updated are defined;;

-the current assessment, authorization, and monitoring procedures are reviewed and updated {{ insert: param, ca-01_odp.07 }};
+the current assessment, authorization, and monitoring procedures are reviewed and updated the frequency at which the current assessment, authorization, and monitoring procedures are reviewed and updated is defined;;

-the current assessment, authorization, and monitoring procedures are reviewed and updated following {{ insert: param, ca-01_odp.08 }}.
+the current assessment, authorization, and monitoring procedures are reviewed and updated following events that would require assessment, authorization, and monitoring procedures to be reviewed and updated are defined;.

 Assessment, authorization, and monitoring policy and procedures